jasonjoh/o365-tutorial/README.md

 - That you have an Office 365 tenant, with access to an administrator account in that tenant.

 ## Run the app ##

-If you've downloaded this sample from http://dev.office.com/getting-started/office365apis,  run `bundle install`.
+If you've downloaded this sample from http://dev.office.com/getting-started/office365apis, and you signed in and registered the app, you're all set!
+The download already includes the client ID and secret.
+Run `bundle install`.
 Then start the server by running `rails server` and navigate to http://localhost:3000.

-Note: If you did not sign in and register your app through dev.office.com, you will need to update your auth creds in the sample prior to running it.
+If you downloaded without signing in, or you downloaded directly from GitHub, then you'll need to follow the steps in **Implementing OAuth2** to register your app and get a client ID and secret.

 ## Or, create the app ##